nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Search suggestions: NVDA now plays a sound to indicate appearance of search suggestions.
 More on this below.
 * Live region change announcements in various apps.
 In the global plugin portion, a way to define and track this event is included.
 * Floating suggestions such as Emoji panel in Fall Creators Update and hardware keyboard suggestions in Redstone 4.
+* Support for UIA notification event introduced in Fall Creators Update.
 * Providing more meaningful labels for certain controls such as update history in Settings/Update and Security/Windows Update.

 We'll meet various UIA controls and workarounds throughout this article.

 ## Windows 10 Objects

 Windows 10 App Essentials add-on comes with Windows 10 Objects, a global plugin that contains definitions of common controls encountered in Windows 10 and various universal apps.
 These include search suggestion handling, looping selectors for time pickers and so on.
-It also includes configuration and update facility for the add-on.
+It also includes additional UIA handling routines and configuration and update facility for the add-on.

 ### Source code layout

 The global plugin consists of the following:

 * winTenObjs/__init__.py: the base global plugin.
+* winTenObjs/_UIAHandlerEx.py: additional UIA routines.
 * winTenObjs/w10config.py: configuration and updates.
 As of June 2017, the only thing configurable from Windows 10 App Essentials settings dialog is update facility, which includes whether update check should be performed automatically, update check interval and channel.

 The main global plugin file is laid out thus: